Object Cell

 The single action object cell variation is used to display an object that has a specific action associated with it, such as downloading a document or adding an item to your cart.
 An icon or button is used on the right, indicating what the action is.
 The button can also be set to act as a toggle like in the example “Follow/Unfollow”.

-Example of an object cell single action variation
+Object cell single action variation

 From left to right: select (edit mode), quick actions, and peek & pop